Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

-Besides accuracy, the lightweight architecture, fast inference time, and efficient adaptation to new camera settings also need to be taken into consideration in multi-view HPE.
+Besides accuracy, \textbf{lightweight architecture, fast inference time, and efficient adaptation} to new camera settings also need to be taken into consideration in multi-view HPE.
 In contrast to \cite{Dong_2019_CVPR} which matched all view inputs together, Chen et al. \cite{Chen_2020_CVPR} applied an iterative processing strategy to match 2D poses of each view with the 3D pose while the 3D pose was updated iteratively.
-Compared to the previous methods whose running time may explode with the increase in the number of cameras, their method has linear time complexity.
+Compared to previous methods whose running time may explode with the increase in the number of cameras, their method has linear time complexity.
 Remelli et al. \cite{Remelli_2020_CVPR} encoded images of each view into a unified latent representation so that the feature maps were disentangled from camera viewpoints.
-As a lightweight canonical fusion, these 2D representations are lifted to the 3D pose using a GPU-based Direct Linear Transform to accelerate the processing.
-In order to improve the generalization ability of multi-view fusion scheme, Xie et al. \cite{Xie_2020_CVPR} proposed a pre-trained multi-view fusion model (MetaFuse), which can be efficiently adapted to new camera settings with few labeled data.
+As a lightweight canonical fusion, these 2D representations are lifted to the 3D pose using a GPU-based Direct Linear Transform to accelerate processing.
+In order to improve the generalization ability of the multi-view fusion scheme, Xie et al. \cite{Xie_2020_CVPR} proposed a pre-trained multi-view fusion model (MetaFuse), which can be efficiently adapted to new camera settings with few labeled data.
 They deployed the model-agnostic meta-learning framework to learn the optimal initialization of the generic fusion model for adaptation.
+To reduce the computational cost of the VoxelPose \cite{Tu_ECCV2020_VoxelPose}, Ye et al. presented Faster VoxelPose \cite{ye2022faster} which re-projects the feature volume to three two-dimensional coordinate planes for estimating X, Y, Z coordinates from them separately.
+The fps of Faster VoxelPose is 31.1, which is almost 10 $\times$ speed up compared to VoxelPose.